Estimated reading time: 5 minutes

 Is it successful?

-Consumers like to “shop small.”
+Consumers like to shop at local stores.

 Another way to participate in this event is by sending out a targeted email campaign that announces your special promotions or discounts.
-Lastly, you can reach out to other local business owners to see if they might be interested in offering cross-promotions on Small Business Saturday.
+Lastly, you can reach out to other local business owners to see if they might be interested in offering cross-promotions on Small Business Saturday®.
 This is a great way to generate sales while providing holiday offers to your mutual customers.